 If none are available, it's possible to anchor just outside the northern entrance to the cay in 16 meters of water.

-Boaters and sailors looking for more information about Michaelmas Cay can do so here.
+Boaters and sailors looking for more information about Michaelmas Cay can do so on the QLD Parks website.

 Marine Stingers on the Reef?

 If you're already on the Great Barrier Reef, then you'll have probably already heard about the dangerous marine stingers.